 Daniele Evans is a woman on a journey towards intentional living — seeking to enjoy and experience God in life’s everyday (and even ordinary) moments.
 A daughter of Haitian immigrants, Daniele’s spiritual journey grew as her parents’ new-found faith was established in her childhood home.
 She spent much of life in different Christian environments, which offered her appreciation for the variety of ways people connect to God.
 Daniele pursued a Biblical Studies degree and later completed her spiritual direction training through Sustainable Faith.
 Her pastoral work for 15+ years included writing and teaching Bible studies, speaking, and mentoring others in their faith journey.
 As a blogger, Daniele has written widely for online and print publications.
 Her writing offers both inspirational and practical encouragement for women in various life stages.
 Spiritual direction holds sacred space for conversation and connection with God.
 Daniele feels particularly drawn to this practice and to those who may find themselves in places of transition or struggle.
 Her own personal experiences with loss, trauma, and grief support Daniele’s desire to be a safe space for others.
 She hopes to expand her own formation to include Enneagram and trauma resiliency training.
 The roles Daniele most cherishes are the ones centered around home.
 A homeschool mother of five and a passionate defender of children who need an advocate, Daniele and her children live out their days in Central Pennsylvania where she enjoys cooking, writing, reading, photography and tea.
 Always tea!
 While Daniele is based in Lancaster, PA, she also offers direction over video and phone.

 Elizabeth grew up on Virginia’s Eastern Shore.
-She practiced law in Washington, D.C., after which she worked in business management.
-For the last eighteen years, her primary focus has been inviting people to explore new vistas in emotional, relational, and spiritual growth through spiritual direction, life coaching, writing, retreats, and seminars.
+Her first careers were in law and business management.
+For the last twenty years, her primary focus has been inviting people to explore new vistas in emotional, relational, and spiritual growth.
+(In addition to her spiritual direction practice, Elizabeth offers seminars and retreats.)
 She received her formal training in spiritual direction through the Selah program.
 For Elizabeth, spiritual direction is grounded in a deep confidence that God is always working for good in the ordinary day-to-dayness of our lives and that, if we ask and listen attentively together, God will gently and gladly direct.
 She and her husband Wray live in McLean, Virginia, and attend Restoration Anglican Church.
-They have three adult children and five grandchildren.
-In her free time, Elizabeth enjoys swimming, writing, photography, exploring the enneagram, and participating in a 12-step program.
-For more information, please visit Elizabeth’s website: www.elizabethfitch.com
+They have three adult children and six grandchildren.
+In her free time, Elizabeth enjoys writing, photography, exploring the enneagram, and participating in a 12-step program.
+For more information, please visit Elizabeth’s website.

 Mary delights in helping people grow in their Christian faith and discernment.
 Contemplative spirituality, which incorporates listening, silence and prayer, best describes her approach to spiritual direction.
 Spiritual direction is primarily a work of the Holy Spirit in which we are invited to participate in together.
 Mary, an ordained Anglican priest, is currently receiving practical training as a Spiritual Director through the Selah Program.
 Her theological training in Ignatian Spirituality at the University of London provided the foundation for her work in spiritual formation.
 She earned her MA in Christian Spirituality from Heythrop College, University of London, with a focus on the visual arts and spiritual transformation.
 She trained for ministry at Wycliffe Hall in Oxford, England and the Oxford Centre for Christian Apologetics.
 Before her ordination Mary worked professionally in radio, advertising, and government.
 In her free time Mary enjoys international travel, reading spy novels, introducing people to the visual arts in museums and relaxing on the beach.
 She makes and appreciates art, loves the outdoors and all things Italian.